JonJagger/cyber-dojo/readme.txt

 manifest.json Parameters
 ======================
+"image_name": string
+  The name of docker image to execute cyber-dojo.sh.
+  Optional.
+Not required if docker is not being used.

 "visible_filenames": [ ... ]
   The names of the text files that will be visible in the browser's editor at startup.
 Each of these files must exist in the directory.